Guardrails: Input and Output Safety Layers for LLM Systems

 | Anthropic Sonnet 4.6 (typical request) | 800–2500 ms | The main call |

 The cost math: at production volumes, the classifier calls cost roughly 1-3% of what the main model call costs.
 The 22M Prompt Guard self-hosted is essentially free at the per-request level (you’re paying for a small CPU sidecar, not for tokens); the omni-moderation API is genuinely free (OpenAI bills nothing for it).
-Llama Guard 4 is the heaviest cost — a self-hosted 12B model needs GPU capacity — but you can route only the responses that might need it to the heavy classifier, and run a cheap input filter on the bulk.
+Llama Guard 4 is the heaviest cost.
+A self-hosted 12B model needs GPU capacity, but you can route only the responses that might need it to the heavy classifier, and run a cheap input filter on the bulk.
 The cost-tier pattern matches model routing: cheap classifier for the majority, expensive classifier for the suspicious slice.

 Further reading from the field

-- Simon Willison — The lethal trifecta for AI agents — the June 2025 framing that names the precise condition under which prompt injection can cause real damage; the most-cited single piece in 2025 on practical agent security.
+- Simon Willison: The lethal trifecta for AI agents.
+The June 2025 framing that names the precise condition under which prompt injection can cause real damage; the most-cited single piece in 2025 on practical agent security.

-- Meta — Agents Rule of Two: A Practical Approach to AI Agent Security — Meta’s October 2025 distillation of the lethal trifecta into an actionable architectural rule; the framing most production agent teams will be designing against in 2026.
+- Meta: Agents Rule of Two: A Practical Approach to AI Agent Security; Meta’s October 2025 distillation of the lethal trifecta into an actionable architectural rule; the framing most production agent teams will be designing against in 2026.

-- Anthropic — Next-generation Constitutional Classifiers — the May 2025 disclosure of the production classifier system behind Claude, with red-team methodology, the 40× cost-reduction story, and the 87% over-refusal reduction.
+- Anthropic: Next-generation Constitutional Classifiers.
+The May 2025 disclosure of the production classifier system behind Claude, with red-team methodology, the 40× cost-reduction story, and the 87% over-refusal reduction.
 The clearest single source on what a production-grade classifier-based guardrail actually looks like.

-- OWASP Top 10 for LLM Applications 2025 — the consensus threat model.
-Prompt injection at #1, sensitive information disclosure, supply chain attacks, excessive agency — the taxonomy your guardrail policy should be mapping to.
+- OWASP Top 10 for LLM Applications 2025: the consensus threat model.
+Prompt injection at #1, sensitive information disclosure, supply chain attacks, excessive agency.
+The taxonomy your guardrail policy should be mapping to.
 Treat it as the OWASP Top 10 of web security maps to a WAF’s rule set.